zapier/kubechecks/docs/index.md

 managed via ArgoCD and changes made in your PR/MRs; letting you know _before_ you merge that branch what will change.
 On top of that, `kubechecks` runs handy linting reports from [`kubepug`](https://github.com/rikatz/kubepug), [`kubeconform`](https://github.com/yannh/kubeconform), and [`conftest`](https://www.conftest.dev/) to build an even better picture of those changes.

-Think of it like `terraform apply` but for Kubernetes; with `kubechecks`, you'll have greater confidence than ever before in your changes.
+Think of it like `terraform plan` but for Kubernetes; with `kubechecks`, you'll have greater confidence than ever before in your changes.

 ## Why kubechecks?